ansys/pystk/doc/source/api/ansys/stk/core/graphics/ICompositeDisplayCondition.rst

 ICompositeDisplayCondition
 ==========================

-.. py:class:: ICompositeDisplayCondition
+.. py:class:: ansys.stk.core.graphics.ICompositeDisplayCondition

    object

    A composite of display conditions combined using a binary logic operation.
 For example, several time interval display condition objects can be added to a composite...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ICompositeDisplayCondition

 Overview
 --------